Serie A set for team training on May 18 with adjusted protocol - govt - France 24

 Italian football bosses want to follow the example of Germany, which returns to action on May 16, and where only positive cases would be put into isolation.

-But the scientific committee insisted football must comply with the general rule of two weeks in insolation for those who have been in contact with positive cases.
+But the CTS insists football must comply with the general rule of two weeks in insolation for those who have been in contact with positive cases.

 There are still 13 rounds of football to be played for some teams between mid-June, when the FIGC hopes to return to action, and August.